-The world’s largest bamboo producing areas accounting for 80% of the total global production, are in Asia Pacific – China, India, Myanmar, Thailand, Cambodia, the Philippines, Indonesia, Japan, Bangladesh, Laos, Malaysia and Vietnam.
+The world’s largest bamboo-producing areas, accounting for 80% of the total global production, are in Asia Pacific: China, India, Myanmar, Thailand, Cambodia, the Philippines, Indonesia, Japan, Bangladesh, Laos, Malaysia, and Vietnam.

-In its report, the World Green Building Council outlines the benefits when the Asia Pacific tackles its “embodied carbon” in its built environment and calls for the regions to aspire a net-zero emission by 2050.
+In its report, the World Green Building Council outlines the benefits of the Asia Pacific’s tackling its “embodied carbon” in its built environment and calls for the regions to aspire to a net-zero emission by 2050. Â

-The report calls for the construction sector to embrace a whole lifecycle approach to carbon emissions which address two type of emissions – those released during operations (energy to heat, cool and power buildings) and from manufacturing, transportation, maintenance, and construction or “embodied carbon”.
+The report calls for the construction sector to embrace a whole-lifecycle approach to carbon emissions, which addresses two types of emissions: those released during operations (energy to heat, cool, and power buildings) and those from manufacturing, transportation, maintenance, and construction, or “embodied carbon.”Â

-According to the report, these emissions contribute to 11% of all global energy-related carbon emissions and 28% of the building sector emissions.
+According to the report, these emissions contribute 11% of all global energy-related carbon emissions and 28% of the building sector emissions.

-To help reduce “embodied carbon” and the building sector’s emissions, the Project Drawdown project endorses a solution found in the Bamboo’s carbon sequestration capacity and as a low-carbon construction material.
+To help reduce “embodied carbon” and the building sector’s emissions, the Project Drawdown project endorses a solution found in Bamboo’s carbon sequestration capacity and as a low-carbon construction material.

 According to the project, growing Bamboo can rapidly capture CO2 from the atmosphere and store it in biomass and the soil.
 As a construction material, Bamboo has the “comprehensive strength of concrete and the tensile strength of steel.”